seoleuns/SEMdenoising/Data/README.md

-directory where images for training and validation are saved
+directory where images for training and test are saved

+Line: for training
+Time: for test